 Who Should Be Getting A Perm?

-Perms are great for anyone interested in adding more texture in their hair or curly haired people who are looking for a more uniform curl.
+Perms are great for anyone interested in adding more texture in their hair or curly-haired people who are looking for a more uniform curl.
 According to hairstylist Priscilla Valles, perms are great for anyone with really straight hair and wants to have some volume and body in it.
 Or, people who love curly hair and are using a curling iron to achieve the curls can get a perm instead, keeping the manipulation and heat styling to a minimum.
 “It is less damaging and you can toss the hot tools to hold the volume and curl.
 You can have a perm with a larger rod and air dry,” she says.

 “Modern perms can be done to get loose beachy texture and waves, and can also be more natural appearing,” explains hairstylist Guy Tang, who proudly gets perms himself.
 “It’s all about the chemicals being applied to the hair, so find a salon that does digital perms and get a consultation first so you know the commitment.”
-Tang further emphasizes that a perm doesn’t style itself, and you will have to protect and nurture your new perm-treated hair, which is delicate and needs to be treated as such.
+Tang further emphasises that a perm doesn’t style itself, and you will have to protect and nurture your new perm-treated hair, which is delicate and needs to be treated as such.

 Are Perms Damaging?
 And How Long Do Perms Last?

 Really, the art of the perm is that you don’t have to get it done constantly on a standing basis.
-Stylists suggest that shorter hair can get a perm service done around 3-4 months, and longer hair can get a perm around 9 months - once a year.
+Stylists suggest that shorter hair can get a perm service done around 3-4 months, and longer hair can get a perm around 9 months — once a year.
 It really just depends on the specialist and what permanent chemical solution they are doing so it prevents further damage.
 Talk to the experts, they’ll know what to do.
 Of course, you’ll also have to adjust the products you use once your perm is in place — just because it’s easier to style, doesn’t mean it doesn’t need to be taken care of, too.
-You’ll want to embrace the curly hair aisle of Sephora, and anything with the word “moisture” or “hydrating” will be your best friend.
+You’ll want to embrace the curly hair aisle and anything with the word “moisture” or “hydrating” will be your best friend.